lindsaykwardell/starcomgame.com/rules/guide/domains.md

 <Card src="https://www.starcomgame.com/cards/Railgun_Turrets-thumb.webp" alt="Railgun Turrets" />

 Industry is primarily focused on getting the most out of your resources.
-Industry cards provide additional combat options, as well as work to keep your ships operational.
+Industry cards provide additional combat options, as well as maintaining the size of your fleets.
 Industry also focuses on generating more credits.

 ## Politics